Seziberagabriel/MoMo_Data-_Analysis/README.md

 ## 🚀 Project Overview

-You'll be working with an XML dataset containing ~1600 SMS messages representing different transaction types.
+We are working with an XML dataset containing ~1600 SMS messages representing different transaction types.
 The application will:

 - Extract and clean SMS data
 - Categorize and store the data in a relational database